 Prepare the potatoes.
 Scrub the potatoes well, but do not peel.
 Cut each potato in half crosswise.

 Grate potatoes and onion with a food processor.
-Grate the potatoes and onion using the shredding disk of food processor.
+Grate the potatoes and onion using the shredding disk of a food processor.

 Make a cheesecloth tourniquet and squeeze liquid from potato and onion.
-Lay the grated potato and onion on a large triple layer of cheesecloth.
+Transfer the grated potato and onion onto a large triple layer of cheesecloth.
 Gather the corners and tie around the handle of a wooden spoon.
 Dangle the bundle over a large bowl, then twist and squeeze the potatoes and onion as hard as you can until no more liquid comes out of the potatoes and onion shreds.

-Pour off the liquid, but leave the potato starch.
+Pour off the liquid, but keep the potato starch.
 Give the liquid a few minutes to allow the potato starch to settle and then pour off and discard the liquid but leave the potato starch.